Islam in Germany: Islamic fundamentalism and Salafism

 Salafism, a part of Sunni branch of Islam, according to German authorities, Salafism is incompatible with the principles codified in the Constitution of Germany.
 According to the German security service, the Salafist movement has grown from 3,800 members in 2011 to 10,300 in September 2017.
 Security chief Hans-Georg Maaßen noted that the movement lacks a single leader, requiring many individuals to be monitored.
 In 2016, the interior ministry of North Rhine-Westphalia reported that the number of mosques with a Salafist influence had risen from 30 to 55, which indicated both an actual increase and improved reporting.
 In February 2017, German authorities banned the Berliner Fussilet-Moscheeverein, which Anis Amri, the 2016 Berlin truck attack, reportedly visited.
 In March 2017, the Deutschsprachige Islamkreis Hildesheim was also banned for planning to join ISIS in Syria.
 The Federal Agency for Civic Education noted that these bans illustrate how Salafist mosques can be involved in planning terrorism.

 In 2016, the German security service estimated that around 24,000 Muslims were involved in Islamist movements, with 10,000 linked to the Salafist scene.
 That same year, 90 mosques were monitored by the Federal Office for the Protection of the Constitution for promoting Islamist ideologies.
 Between 2017 and April 2018, 80 Islamist extremists without German citizenship were deported.
 By March 2018, 760 Islamists in Germany were classified as dangerous by police, with more than half residing in the country, including 153 in prison.

 In July 2010, Germany banned the Internationale Humanitäre Hilfsorganisation e.V.
 (IHH Germany), accusing it of using donations to fund Hamas, which is considered by Germany to be a terrorist organization.
 German Interior Minister Thomas de Maiziere stated that donations to IHH, presented as humanitarian aid, actually supported Hamas.
 Authorities believed IHH collected funds and sent $8.3 million to Hamas-linked organizations.

 On 27 April 2024, more than 1,000 Islamists protested in Hamburg for a caliphate and Sharia law in Germany.

 Antisemitism

 A 2012 poll indicated that 18% of Turks in Germany viewed Jews as inferior.
 A 2017 Bielefeld University study reported that antisemitic harassment and assaults in Germany were perpetrated equally by individuals from the extreme right and left, with a significant portion also committed by Muslims.
 According to the Federal Office for the Protection of the Constitution, the majority of Islamist organizations in Germany cultivate antisemitic propaganda and distribute it in various ways.
 However, according to German police statistics, more than 90 percent of antisemitic incidents along with Islamophobic ones are perpetrated by individuals associated with the far right.
-However, government officials and Jewish community leaders doubt the figure, because cases with unknown perpetrators and some kinds of attacks get automatically classified as "far‑right".
+However, government officials and Jewish community leaders have questioned this figure, arguing that attacks with unknown perpetrators are automatically categorized as "far‑right".